Welcome to Volume 8 of Executed to Suppress His Message.

 Son of man, take up a lamentation over the king of Tyre (Satan) and say to him, ‘Thus says the Lord GOD, “You had the seal of perfection, Full of wisdom and perfect in beauty.”
 You were in Eden, the garden of God; Every precious stone was your covering: The ruby, the topaz and the diamond; The beryl, the onyx and the jasper; The lapis lazuli, the turquoise and the emerald; And the gold, the workmanship of your settings and sockets, Was in you.
 On the day that you were created They were prepared.
 "You were the anointed cherub who covers, And I placed you there.
 You were on the holy mountain of God; You walked in the midst of the stones of fire (Ezekiel 28:12-14).

 The Eden story tells us the Garden had many trees.
-One produced eternal life.
-Others were pleasant to the sight and good for food.
-Then there was the deceptive Tree of the Knowledge of Good and Evil.
-Notice how Genesis describes these trees:
+One produced eternal life; while the others were pleasant to the sight and good for food.
+And then there was the deceptive Tree of the Knowledge of Good and Evil.

 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil (Genesis 2:9).